dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-create-outlined-text.md

 ---
 # How to: Create outlined text

-In most cases, when you're adding ornamentation to text strings in your [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] application, you are using text in terms of a collection of discrete characters, or glyphs.
+In most cases, when you're adding ornamentation to text strings in your Windows Presentation Foundation (WPF) application, you are using text in terms of a collection of discrete characters, or glyphs.
 For example, you could create a linear gradient brush and apply it to the <xref:System.Windows.Controls.Control.Foreground%2A> property of a <xref:System.Windows.Controls.TextBox> object.
 When you display or edit the text box, the linear gradient brush is automatically applied to the current set of characters in the text string.

  ![Text displayed with a linear gradient brush](./media/how-to-create-outlined-text/text-linear-gradient.jpg)